kineticstoolkit/kineticstoolkit_doc/src/python_conditions.md

 ```

-## Boolean operators
+## 📄 Boolean operators

-It is possible to construct complex comparisons, by combining the results of many combinations, using the logical operators `not`, `and` and `or`.
+It is possible to construct complex comparisons by combining the results of many comparisons, using the logical operators `not`, `and` and `or`.
 These operators are specifically aimed to compare booleans.

-The `not` operator inverts a `bool`:
+The `not` operator inverts the value of a `bool`:
 ```{code-cell}
 not True
 ```